hgmnz/flyinghopmachine/source/_posts/2015-08-09-brew-day-funk-you-blonde-ale.markdown

 title: "Brew Day: Funk You Blonde Ale"
 date: 2015-08-09 16:23:30 -0700
 comments: true
-categories: [brewday, recipe, sour, lactobacillus, pediococcus, brettanomyces]
+categories: [brewday, recipe, sour, lactobacillus, pediococcus, brettanomyces, milkthefunk]
 ---

 I'm diving in with mixed fermentation.
 For this beer I want to go for